 When it comes to prepacked food, its labeling can be as complex as either its pack development or its manufacturing process.
 Indeed, wherever it may be sold, prepacked food is subject to very strict regulatory requirements, notably regarding food information to consumers.
-Without further ado, let’s have a look at the labeling requirements in the light US standards.
+Without further ado, let’s have a look at the labeling requirements in the light of US standards.

 US regulatory framework and standards: